Khalim021/Khalim021/README.md

 <h3 align="center">Hi 👋, I'm Khalim</h3>
-<p align="center">I'm Khalimjon Akbarov from Uzbekistan and I am a Web Developer.
+<p align="center">I'm Khalimjon Akbarov from Uzbekistan and I am a Web Developer since 2020.
 I really like learning different programming languages and frameworks like React, Vue.js so on.
 By the way I always dream of doing something that can change the life to the better side.
 Bening optimist and helping to other and this is my target and that is what i am exactly doing now.
 There are lots of good and kind persons around the world Yahooo❤️</p>

 <h3>About me</h3>
 <p>22 y.o.
 Web Developer.</p>